 It’s important to remember that your application will be treated with the utmost respect and that you are heroic for overcoming obstacles that would have prevented most people from applying to medical school.
 Congratulate yourself for making it to this point in your education!

 Do you need help writing your Other Impactful Experiences essay or any other element of your medical school application?
-Explore our and work one-on-one with an Accepted advisor who will help you create a strong, successful, admission-worthy application.
+Explore our services and work one-on-one with an Accepted advisor who will help you create a strong, successful, admission-worthy application.

 Since 2001, Cydney Foote has advised hundreds of successful applicants for medical and dental education, residency and fellowship training, and other health-related degrees.
 Admissions consulting combines her many years of creating marketing content with five years on fellowship and research selection committees at the University of Washington School of Medicine.
 She’s also shared her strategy for impressing interviewers in a popular webinar and written three books and numerous articles on the admissions process.
 Want Cydney to help you get Accepted?
 Click here to get in touch!